 An AP indicates that it is capable of performing FILS Aauthentication by including FILS Indication element in[CID 2490] Beacon or Probe rResponse frames.
 FILS-capable Beacons or Probe rResponses framesshall contain an RSN element advertising the FILS Aauthentication AKM.
 [CID 2972][CID 4726, 4727]

 When shared key authentication[13/1354r2] is used, AP may advertise up to seven realms using a 2-octet hashed domain name of the domain information of FILS Indication element in Beacon, Probe Response and FILS Discovery frames.
 If the STA discovers a FILS-capable AP that advertised a hashed domain name that matches the hashed value of the realm of the third party authentication server with which the STA shares a valid rRK as defined in IETF RFC 6696, the STA may begin the FILS authentication protocol with the AP.
-The domain name hashing is specified in 10.44.5 (Differentiated initial link setup).
+The domain name hashing is specified in 10.44.4 (FILS Aauthentication and higher layer setup capability indications).
 [13/1312r4, CID 3127][CID 2973]

 A STA that discovers a FILS-capable AP that advertises a public key (see 8.4.2.177 (FILS Public Key element)) that the STA trusts, or has an ability to gain trust through validation of an X.509v3 certificate, may begin the FILS Aauthentication protocol to the AP and perform mutual authentication using trusted public keys.[14/003r3]